 01 of 06

-Italy is a popular travel destination and it makes for a memorable vacation.
+Italy is one of the world's most popular travel destinations and it makes for a memorable vacation.
 It is filled with fantastic sites to see, offers amazing food and drink, and is welcoming to tourists.
-To make the most of your trip to Italy, it's wise to do some planning and we'll help you out with all the details and a few travel tips.
+To make the most of your trip to Italy, it's wise to do some planning, and we're here to help with all the details and a few travel tips.

 There is a lot to see and do in Italy and many great cities to visit on your travels.
 Narrowing down your options can get a little overwhelming, so you might want to consider hitting some of the best and most popular locations first.

 Rome, Florence, and Venice are among the top destinations and you'll find many great attractions in each city to visit.
 Whether it's the ancient ruins of Rome, the Renaissance art in Florence, or the romantic waterways of Venice, some things are just natural additions to your itinerary.

 Keep in mind, however, that you can buy advanced tickets for many of the popular sites.
 This is a useful travel tip that will save you time and eliminate the need to spend hours in lines.